mobjohnson/bewd_ta_prep/class14/final_project_thoughts.md

 **Objectives:**

-* Get you thinking about your final project
+* Get you thinking about your final project.

 ## Context - how much more new material will we learn in class?

 Not much!
-We will be workinf more with APIs today, going over User Authentication on Monday and covering an Advanced topic on Wednesday.
-But, we have already covered the Ruby on Rails capability you will use for your project
+We will be doing more work with APIs today, going over User Authentication on Monday and covering an Advanced topic on Wednesday.
+But, we have already covered the Ruby on Rails capability you will use for your project.